 Sending Data with a POST Request5:57 with Chris Ramacciotti

 There are many times in which HTTP is used to send a request whose purpose is to modify data on the server.
-POST requests are used for this purpose, and are constructed a bit differently than GET requests that are sending data.
+POST requests are used for this purpose and are constructed a bit differently than GET requests that send data.
 In a POST request, data is sent in the request payload instead of in the URI.
 This video shows you exactly how this is accomplished.

 The UTF-8 character encoding is one in which every character in the Unicode Character Set can be represented with anywhere from 1 to 4 bytes.